davekinkead/thesis/reading/A Theory of Justice.md

 --- §8 ---

+The problem with intuitionism is that it cannot offer a constructive answer to the question of priority between principles. p36

 The assignment of weights to the priority problem is a significant part of the conception of justice.
 If we don't have a criteria to do solve this, then our rational discussion has come to an end. p37

+Principles of justice are not self evident, therefore Rawls rejects intuitionism because it could ground no agreement in the original position. p37

+Reliance on intuition can be further reduced by employing lexical or serial ordering of principles (p38), or substitution of prudential for moral principles. p39

+--- §9 ---

+Moral theory can be thought of as an attempt to describe our moral capacity; an ability to formulate principles and conjoin them with circumstance in order to lead to consistent moral judgements. p41

+Justice as fairness then, is the hypothesis that the principles that would be chosen in the original position are identical to our considered moral position in reflective equilibrium; and would be chosen in preference to traditional conceptions of justice. p42-43